Musare/Musare/README.md

   - Official stations controlled by admins
   - User created and controlled stations
   - Pause playback just in local session
-  - Station-wide pausing by admins or owners
+  - Station-wide pausing by admins, owners or DJs
   - Vote to skip songs
-  - Force skipping song by admins or owners
+  - Force skipping song by admins, owners or DJs
 - **Song Management**
   - Verify songs to allow them to be searched for and added to automatically generated genre playlists